 The egg yolk supplies energy and synthesizes of the products required for elaboration of the embryonic body.
 Yolk also has important influence on:

 - The differentiation of ooplasm

 - Morphogenetic movements of blastomeres during gastrulation

-- The types of development whether direct or indirect.
+- Types of development whether direct or indirect.

 Maturation of Female egg

 This happens in various stages.
-Initially, at birth the ovary contains millions of immature female eggs called primordial follicles.
-These continue to remain in this phase till the girl attains puberty.
-Once ovulation starts after puberty, few follicle enter second round of maturation called MI each cycle.
+Initially, at birth the ovary contains millions of immature female eggs, primordial follicles.
+Eggs continue to remain in this phase till the girl attains puberty.
+Once ovulation starts after puberty, few follicle enter second round of maturation.
+It is called MI each cycle.
 Finally, after ovulation the egg prepares for fertilization and matures further to a MII egg.
 The immature eggs before ovulation can be a MI egg or extremely premature called GV( Germinal Vesicle).

 How the female egg matures?

 The maturation of female eggs in an adult occurs under influence of hormones.
 Secretion of various hormones occurs from the brain initially.
 Subsequently it starts from the ovary after puberty.
 Oocyte maturation is a process of re-entry into cell division.
 This occurs just prior to ovulation and subsequent fertilization.
 Female eggs within the ovary remain in early development phase till the gonadotropin effect.

 These hormones follicle-stimulating hormone (FSH) and luteinizing hormone (LH), stimulate follicular growth and development.
 It then triggers the resumption of development to metaphase II.
 Oocytes are subsequently again enter a phase of arrest until fertilization.
 In conclusion, fertilization completes the development and maturation of a female egg.